CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 3.md

     ![Document the query with Copilot](./Media/document-this-query-copilot.png)

 1. When you hover over the query or individual steps, you'll see the descriptions have been applied.
-By instantly describing your queries, you can ensure your work is clearly documented.
+By instantly describing your queries, you can ensure your work is documented.

     ![Query and step level descriptions](./Media/query-and-step-descriptions.png)